Reduce horseshoe crab mortality from bycatch.

 We stand ready to assist the ASMFC in achieving a better management plan for the rapid recovery of horseshoe crabs along the Atlantic Coast.

 We are asking for greater accountability from the commercial fishing industry in monitoring and reducing bycatch mortality.

 Work with states to ensure compliance.

-Institute policies that reform the horseshoe crab bleeding industry to reduce mortality and other impacts.
+Reform the horseshoe crab bleeding industry to require transparency and reduce mortality to zero.

 Reduce bleeding mortality to zero.